Box turtles love to dig and cover themselves up in dirt. In this article, I will explain the many reasons why your box turtle is digging.

 Instead, what they do is as the winter months start to come around, they will burrow down deep into the soft mud at the bottom of the lake, pond or stream where they live.
 This will actually keep them warmer than staying outside in the snow.
 It will also keep them a lot safer from remaining in the frigid water, where respiratory illness is waiting just around the corner.

-- Box turtles typically dig because the temperature is getting too hot or cold, in order to forage for food, stave off boredom, feel safe and secure as well as lay eggs.
+- Box turtles typically dig in the dirt because the temperature is getting too hot or cold, in order to forage for food, stave off boredom, feel safe and secure as well as lay eggs.

 - You can often surmise the most likely reason why your box turtle is digging due to the temperature, time of year, diet as well as any possible mating opportunities your turtle may have had.